mui/mui-x/docs/data/data-grid/row-selection/row-selection.md

 ## Disable row selection on click

 You might have interactive content in the cells and need to disable the selection of the row on click.
-Use the `disableRowSelectionOnClick` prop in this case.
+Use the `disableSelectionOnClick` prop in this case.

 {{"demo": "DisableClickSelectionGrid.js", "bg": "inline"}}